 Behavioral Activation in CBT for Depression

-Depression often leads to withdrawal from activities and social interactions.
+Depressive states often lead to withdrawal from activities and social interactions.
 Behavioral activation techniques help you gradually reintroduce enjoyable and fulfilling activities into your life.
-By increasing engagement in positive behaviors through this facet of cognitive behavioral therapy for depression, you can improve your mood and sense of well-being.
-We’ll always go at a pace you are comfortable with of course.
+By increasing engagement in positive behaviors through this facet of cognitive-behavioral therapy for depression, you can improve your mood and sense of well-being.
+We’ll always go at a pace you are comfortable with, of course.

 Cognitive Restructuring in CBT for Depression